SadCryFamily/DataOxScrapingTask/README.md

 The application will be launched in multiple Docker containers: one container for the Spring Boot application and one for PostgreSQL database.

-After the application starts, it will be available to receiveing messages http://localhost:8080.
+As soon as application starts, it will be available to receiveing messages at http://localhost:8080.

 ## Usage Example